leomonta/Python_cpp_builder/README.md

 ### The Makefile export fails miserably

-The Makefile "exporter" is quite old and needs an update.
+The Makefile "exporter" is a WIP
 As of now it misses compatibility for
-- Different profiles
-- New setting structure
 - Pre and post scripts
+- compilation of objects files following the different profiles
 - Use of implicit rules (that i don't like though)

 ## Options: